Ruthny Mathurin

 Ruthny Mathurin (born 14 January 2001) is a Haitian footballer who plays as a defender or midfielder for the Mississippi State Bulldogs in the NCAA Division I and for the Haiti women's national team.
+Currently playing in Spain.

 Early life

 Born in Port-au-Prince, Haiti, Mathurin is one of three siblings born to her parents, Denise and Hector.
 She grew up in Gressier, a commune located just west of Port-au-Prince.
 At the under-12 level, she was identified and moved to the Camp Nous, the training center of the Haitian Football Federation.

 International career

 Mathurin first represented Haiti at the 2016 CONCACAF Girls' U-15 Championship.
 She then stepped up to the under-17 level, at which she played at the 2018 CONCACAF Women's U-17 Championship.

 Mathurin made her senior debut for Haiti during 2020 CONCACAF Women's Olympic Qualifying Championship qualification.
 On 3 October 2019, in the Group C opener against Suriname, she started in a 10–0 victory.